sachasayan/minstrel/chatBotEpic.md

 3.  **User Messages:**

     - Implement logic for user to send messages/prompts to the model after skeleton generation.
-(UNFINISHED)
+(COMPLETE)

 4.  **Additional Tools:**